msyamkumar/cs220-s21-projects/p6/README.md

 ### #Q5: Find the room names containing "free wifi" (case insensitive) or "cable" (case insensitive)

 Your answer should be in the form of a Python list.
 If there are entries that contain both "free wifi" and "cable", make sure to include it only once in your answer.
 If the room name has a word which contains "cable", such as "Impeccable", include it in your answer.
 You are expected to use the function from your solution to #Q4.
+Make sure your list doesn't contain any duplicates.

 ### #Q6: Which host names (`host_name` column) are anagrams of the phrase "loondar"?